HOMEGROWN

 Playwright Development Program

-City Theatre's HOMEGROWN playwright development program is designed to nurture, elevate, and promote writers from historically marginalized communities.
-It provides the time, tools, and training needed to create their own body of work, aiming to diversify our professional playwright community in Miami and beyond.
-A cohort of playwrights collaborates with the HOMEGROWN Lead Playwright, engaging in creative instruction and professional development.
+Designed to provide local playwrights the time, tools, and training needed to create their own body of work through creative instruction, public presentations, and professional development.
 To learn more about the program, please email us at info@citytheatre.com.

-The Cornelia T. Bailey Foundation and the Tristarr Lifelong Learning Fund at the Coral Gables Community Foundation are 2024-2025 season HOMEGROWN funders.
 Support to launch HOMEGROWN in 2021 was provided by The Jorge M. Pérez Family Foundation at The Miami Foundation.
-This program is also made possible with the generous support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners.
+This program is made possible with the generous support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners and the Cornelia T. Bailey Foundation.

 New works developed through HOMEGROWN